Shrxmy/CSELEC2C-FinalProject/README.md

-# GTD Attack Success Prediction: Section Group 8 Implementation
+# GTD Attack Success Prediction: 3CSD Group 8 Implementation

 This repository contains the notebook implementation for: